piotrmurach/tty-prompt/README.md

 #   ⬡ gin fizz
 ```

-Similar to the `:submit_keys` option, you may also pass your own key labels to be displayed in the hint:
+Similar to the `:confirm_keys` option, you may also pass your own key labels to be displayed in the hint:

 ```ruby
 choices = ["gin", "gin tonic", "gin fizz", "beer"]